tbm/homepage/pages/debian/cobalt/lowmem.md

 ---
-title: Debian on Cobalt with little memory
+title: Installing Debian on Cobalt machines with little memory
 nav: Installation With Low Memory
 description: Installation guide of Debian for Cobalt machines with little memory
 keywords: [Debian, installation, Cobalt]
 ---

-<h1>Installing Debian on Cobalt machines with little memory</h1>

 Debian's installer requires 64 MB of memory in normal operation on MIPS based Cobalt machines.
 If your machine has less memory, you can still